FuelLabs/sway/sway-book/src/documentation/language/functions/return.md

 ## Implicit Return

-To return from a function implicitly we do not use the `return` keyword and we omit the ending semi-colon at the end of the line.
+To return from a function implicitly we do not use the `return` keyword and we omit the semi-colon at the end of the line.

 ```sway
 {{#include ../../../code/language/functions/src/implicit.sw:main}}